awsdocs/amazon-rds-user-guide/doc_source/Oracle.Concepts.single-tenant.md

 ## Snapshots in a single\-tenant architecture<a name="Oracle.Concepts.single-tenant.snapshots"></a>

 Snapshots work the same in a single\-tenant and non\-multitenant architecture\.
 The only difference is that when you restore a snapshot, you can only rename the PDB, not the CDB\.
 The CDB is always named `RDSCDB`\.
 For more information, see [Oracle Database considerations](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Oracle)\.

+## Data migration in a single\-tenant architecture<a name="Oracle.Concepts.single-tenant.migration"></a>

+RDS for Oracle doesn't support unplugging and plugging in PDBs\.
+For more information about migrating data, see [Importing data into Oracle on Amazon RDS](Oracle.Procedural.Importing.md)\.